hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 Java, Kotlin, and Groovy.
 * `installation_scripts/`: Contains helper scripts used to install all dependencies (e.g. compiler versions from SDKMAN).
+* `figures/`: This is the directory used to save figure 8 of the paper.

 Note that `Hephaestus` is available as open-source software under the GNU General Public License v3.0., and can also be reached through the following